 If you’re missing the land of sweet-smelling pines and strawberries, now is the ideal time to start planning your next trip to Baguio City.
-Travelers of all ages from Luzon are now welcome to visit the Summer Capital, whether for day trips or longer vacations.
-Finally, you can begin scratching the travel itch that’s been plaguing so many jet-setters since 2020.
+In line with new nationwide travel guidelines, the mountain city recently relaxed its protocols with local tourists no longer required to present a COVID-19 test result before visiting Baguio.
+And just in time for summer 2021, travelers from the entire country of all ages are now welcome to visit the Summer Capital of the Philippines.

-Do keep in mind that there are strict travel guidelines for Baguio that tourists are required to follow.
-Luckily, the process is easier than many people think.
-Here, we’ve compiled everything you need to know about traveling to the City of Pines in 2021.
+Do keep in mind that there are still travel guidelines for Baguio that tourists are expected to follow.
+But now, the process is much faster, easier, and cheaper.
+If you’re planning a road trip to the City of Pines soon, here’s a quick guide on traveling to Baguio in 2021.

-A Step-By-Step Guide To Baguio City Travel Protocols and Requirements
+A Quick Guide to Baguio City’s Travel Protocols

-After scheduling a visit, it’s as simple as waiting for a confirmation e-mail back, which will include your personal QTP.
-The QTP will be used for digital check-ins in all establishments and tourist sites during your visit.
-Keep it on hand at all times for entry to hotels, attractions, and checkpoints.
+After scheduling a trip on Baguio VISITA, you should receive a confirmation e-mail with a QR-Coded Tourist Pass (QTP).
+Print or save the QTP on your device (or both) as this is your personal digital ticket in establishments and tourist spots during your entire visit.
+Keep it on hand at all times for entry to hotels, restaurants, shops, and other attractions.

 For more new normal travel guides, check out these helpful articles: